 A special thanks to LendingHome for sponsoring this article.
-LendingHome is one of the largest hard money lenders with loans up to 75% ARV and 90% LTV.
+LendingHome is one of the nation’s largest hard money lenders and they fund up to 75% ARV and 90% LTV.
 Their 12 month loans come with rates as low as 7% .
 Get a quote from LendingHome in as little as three minutes.

 Real estate auctions are good opportunities for both short-term fix and flip investors as well as long-term investors looking to own rental units.
 Real estate auctions list a range of properties at different price points and include such properties as single family homes, multi-family units, as well as some commercial properties and real estate notes.
 Further, auctions have listings for foreclosures, short-sales, and non-distressed REOs.